 And here’s another example of a fairly confident smile – but we don’t recommend trying it:

 We all have some little nervous tics or twitches or distracting habits — it’s normal.
-But in an interview, we really have to make a concerted effort to be aware of them and avoid them as much as possible.
+But in a video interview, we really have to make a concerted effort to be aware of them and avoid them as much as possible.

 This is why we highly recommend recording yourself multiple times to see what you’re doing and to become aware of anything that need toning down.